Skip to main content

 Federal Permitting Process

-The Port of New Orleans has begun a detailed impact analysis for the proposed terminal, which is required under the National Environmental Policy Act (NEPA).
-This process will help the Army Corps of Engineers decide if it will issue the three permits necessary for construction.
+The Port of New Orleans is conducting a detailed impact analysis for the proposed terminal, which is required under the National Environmental Policy Act (NEPA).
+Port NOLA will share the results of the analyses with the Army Corps of Engineers for consideration in its permitting decision.

 Environmental Review Process